Ribbinnn/fl-webapp-back/README.md

      mongodb:
      back:
    ```
-3. For frontend, change serverURL in `config.js` to `http://localhost:5000/api`, for backend remove comments under #docker in `.env`
+3. For frontend, change serverURL in `config.js` to `http://localhost:5000/api`, for backend remove comments under #DOCKER in `.env`
 3. Build docker compose.
 Frontend, backend, and model will be run at port 3000, 5000, and 7000
    ```
    docker-compose up -d --build